Shrubs for Sale at Patuxent Nursery in Bowie

 Rose of Sharon actually isn’t a rose at all, but a hibiscus.
 With large blooms that open in late summer to fall, it’s often the only bloomer in the garden at that time.
 It prefers full sun to part shade and moist, well-drained soil but can handle less than ideal conditions.
 It’s easy to grow and a sight to behold.

 Patuxent Nursery has an amazing selection of shrubs for sale just waiting for you.
-Stop by today and pick up what need to enhance your garden beds.
+Stop by today and pick up what needs to enhance your garden beds.